stebunovd/blog/contents/On-Estimates.md

 To summarize, while estimates look appealing and straightforward on the surface, really they are misleading and obstructive to the workflow.
 It’s natural for humans to simplify complicated things, but estimates simplify the perception of the development process far beyond what’s reasonable.
-Scrum takes this over-simplification to the extreme with its planning poker, velocity, and burn-down charts.
+Scrum can take this over-simplification to the extreme with its planning poker, velocity, and burn-down charts.